There is a review of the best powder measure in 2023.

 Powder Types

-That you will use on the powder measure because each one has something its best in.
-Due to sizes and shape, some powder measures work well with certain types of powders that others can’t work well with.
+That you will use the powder measure because each one has something it’s best in.
+Due to sizes and shapes, some powder measures work well with certain types of powders that others can’t work well with.

 Settle Powder